marlago/website/content/experiments/How many languages.rst

-So how many languages do *YOU* speak?
+So how many languages do *you* speak?
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 :date: 2018-01-10
-:blurb: On how a simple question gave rise to a Germany-wide set of experiments.
+:blurb: A seeminlgy simple question, which gave rise to a 2-year long experiment involving people across Germany

 .. role:: underline